Meal and Incidental Per Diem

 Miscellaneous expenses that are not covered by the Incidental fees and are reimbursable include fax, telephone, copy charges, and other business related expenses.
 Receipts are required for any expense $75.00 or more.

 On a travel departure or return day, 75% of the M&IE is reimbursed.
 For trips involving multiple travel destinations, base the reduction on the per diem in effect for where the night was spent as follows:

-Return Day: Where you spent the night before returning to home base.
+- Return Day: Where the traveler spent the night before returning home.

-When meals are provided at no cost in conjunction with travel events, the applicable M&IE per diem reimbursement rate shall be reduced by the amount shown for the applicable meal in the M&IE Rate Table.
+When meals are provided, the applicable meal per diem (breakfast, lunch, dinner) must be reduced by the amount shown for the applicable meal on the Government CONUS AND OCONUS travel charts

 When meals are provided at no cost in conjunction with travel events on a travel departure or return day, the full day’s per diem rate is reduced by the full amount of the appropriate meals, followed by prorating the balance by 75%.